IntegralEd/rl-platform/shared/docs/apr-19-merit-e2e-integration.md

 ## API Gateway Configuration - VERIFIED ✅

-Completed and verified in production on May 2, 2025.
-The API Gateway CORS configuration has been successfully deployed to all environments.
+Completed and verified in production on May 19, 2025.
+The API Gateway CORS configuration has been successfully deployed to all environments and confirmed with curl testing.

 ### Implementation Details